Tajemství Oslího ostrova: Critical reception and legacy

 According to IDNES.cz, the game changed not only Vochozka's life but also the entire Czech gaming scene.
 The site felt the title had a significant impact in kick-starting the local video game industry.
-Star-hry gave it a rating of 91%.

 Objevit felt the game was pioneering, as it was created during a time when few knew Czechs knew how to create computer games and when little documentation or tools were available to teach burgeoning developers.
 Hernisvet wrote that upon release, the game surprised Czech audiences with its "sophisticated play" and "excellent, completely original themes", noting that even in 2005 the game still held value in the Czech freeware scene.
 Dovus considers Tajemství Oslího ostrova to be one of the major events in gaming prehistory.
 Gamepark felt the title was filled with "brilliant humor, pirate stories and beautiful cartoon graphics and great adventures".

 Gamesite thought that a big drawback to Tajemství Oslího ostrova was the lack of a musical score except in the opening credits.
 Gamez.cz described it as a simple game that deserves to be buried in the modern era, though noted its success in sales.
 Bonusweb thought that while the game was "hilarious", older reviews in magazines like Excalibur, which gave the game a rating of 95%, were greatly exaggerated.
 The Excalibur review was written by Vochozka, the game's publisher.
 Bonusweb wrote that despite the game's rough edges, its gameplay, low price, and charm as one of the first Czech games led to players overlooking its weaknesses and making it a hit.

 Bonusweb argues that the game is the first Czech commercial game for personal computers and a historic milestone in the home gaming scene.